• Skip to primary navigation

 You know how tofu sometimes tastes like nothing?
 Well, this recipe is here to change that.

-• Packed with bright and tangy flavours
+• Packed with bright and tangy flavors

 • An easy 4-ingredient marinade